Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Introduction

 \section{Introduction}

-Machine learning has reached sufficient ubiquity that it requires little introduction.
-However, its adoption in software engineering has largely outpaced the rate at which we understand many of the learning algorithms we employ.
-Many researchers have identified this trend, and set out to better understand learning algorithms.
-Two main approaches have been taken.
+The rapid adoption of machine learning in software engineering has largely outpaced the rate at which we understand many learning algorithms.
+To better understand these algorithms, two main approaches have been taken.
 The first is to make complex models more \enquote{interpretable} to human users.
 The second, more recent approach, has been to improve our understanding of the mathematical foundations of machine learning.
 While the mechanics of differentiation and matrix multiplication have been well-understood for a long time, these provide little perspective on the \emph{emergent} behaviour and structure of large-scale algorithms.
-Enter category theory.

-In the past few years, considerable strides have been made in developing a categorical perspective on machine learning and deep learning~\cite{cruttwell2022categorical, gavranovic2024fundamental, shiebler2021category}.
+In the past few years, considerable strides have been made in developing a category-theoretic perspective on machine learning and deep learning~\cite{cruttwell2022categorical, gavranović2024fundamental, shiebler2021category}.
 A lot of this work has focused on supervised learning, where models learn through exposure to input/output training pairs.
 Here, lenses have been identified as providing the right structure for explaining the bi-directional flow of forward-propagating computations and backward-propagating errors.
 Parameterising these lenses yields a means to modify the computation of a model.
-The combined construction of a parametric lens results in a bicategory, whose 1-cells are composed layers of a network, while the 2-cells are the reparameterisations.

 Less progress has been made on understanding learning (and, more generally, cognition) from the perspective of information storage and association.
 Artificial feed-forward neural networks do a good job of capturing the hierarchical structures in brains, but brains are very complicated, and neural connectivity is often highly recurrent and seemingly chaotic.
 This complexity has prompted some researchers to look at neuronal computation at the level of \enquote{populations} of neurons and the dynamics contained within.
 Examples include reservoir computing~\cite{schrauwen2007overview, tanaka2019recent}, neural engineering frameworks~\cite{eliasmith2013build}, and the focus of this paper: vector symbolic architectures, or \enquote{VSAs}.